 Yet why do those associations really matter?

 No one has put it better than Charles Krauthammer: "The window these associations give on Obama's core beliefs."
 And: "He doesn't share Rev. Wright's poisonous views of race nor Ayers' views, past and present, about the evil that is American society.
-But Obama clearly did not consider these views beyond the pale.
-For many years he swam easily and without protest in that fetid pond."

 Without fuller explanation from Obama himself, it's hardly a stretch - hardly extreme - to conclude he swims there still.